jeslacourse/jeslacourse.github.io/_pages/experience.md

 #### Code Coach (Instructor) (Dec 2019 - )

-Develop personalized curriculum in Python and Drag-and-Drop languages for individuals and small groups of students aged 7-16 Adapted coursework to be taught remotely in private and/or small group sessions
+Develop personalized, project-based curriculum for individuals and small groups of students aged 7-16
+- Primary Languages: Python and Drag-and-Drop (i.e. Snap, Scratch)

+Adapted coursework to be taught remotely in private and/or small group sessions

 #### Senior Administrator (Jan 2015 – Sept 2018)